cea-hpc/modules/doc/source/design/conflict-unload.rst

   to perform these unload in the reverse load order (to ensure a module is unloaded before its requirements)

+* Reload of DepRe module is attempted only it is loadable.
+Which means its requirements are loaded and it does not conflict with current loaded environment.
+If module is sticky (super-sticky or sticky and not forced) attempt to load DepRe module is performed even if not loadable.
+If force mode is enabled reload of non-loadable DepRe module is not attempted, unless if tagged super-sticky.
+Not reloaded DepRe module is considered as a DepUn module.

 Notes
 -----